 Roulette and randomness

-From drug trials to experiments at CERN, modern scientists rely on statistics, and for that they owe everything to the game of roulette.
+From clinical trials to experiments at CERN, modern scientists rely on statistics, and for that they owe everything to the game of roulette.
 During the 1890s, mathematician Karl Pearson was looking for data about random events, and he found it in Monte Carlo roulette results published in the Le Monaco newspaper.
 Pearson’s roulette analysis allowed him to develop statistical methods that are now a vital part of science.
 Scientists use them to see if their experiments are generating enough evidence to confirm their ideas.

 Pay to play